Quarlep/Cosmology-/README.md

 # Cosmic

-GUI based cosmology evolution calculator (similar to [ICosmos](http://www.icosmos.co.uk/index.html)).
+GUI-based cosmology evolution calculator (similar to [ICosmos](http://www.icosmos.co.uk/index.html)).

-> It's tested for GNU/Linux, however it should also work in macOS.
-If you ever encounter with a problem, feel free to create an issue.
+> It's tested for GNU/Linux.
+However, it should also work in macOS.
+If you ever encounter a problem, feel free to create an issue.

 ## Installation